“Going to all costs” doesn’t always mean you have to spend more.

 But going to all costs doesn’t mean you can’t find other ways to decrease your costs.

-With the previous drill, the customer achieved 30 holes of tool life before needing to replace the insert, which gave them a cost of $4.33 per hole.
+With the previous drill, our customer achieved 30 holes of tool life before needing to replace the insert, which gave them a cost of $4.33 per hole.
 Utilizing the 4TEX four-sided insert design, they achieved 100 holes of tool life before replacing the inserts.
 This feature, along with the “M” geometry’s heat-resistant coating, gave them a cost of just $0.24 per hole.

-With insert cost savings of $4 per hole (94.5%), the switch to the 4TEX Drill was a no-brainer for the customer.
+With insert cost savings of $4 per hole (94.5%), the switch to the 4TEX Drill was a no-brainer for our customer.
 Just because a part is expensive doesn’t mean it also needs to cost more to machine.

 Find an Allied tooling distributor near you.